 Web pages should be laid out in rational and expected ways, as should navigational mechanisms and other components be placed throughout a website.
 Depending on the user or by user request, the context changes must be able to be instated with a tool provided to them.
 For web pages claiming information input, the submissions must be reversible and correctable.
 Content must also be robust enough to be explained by a range of users, including those using assistive technology.

 To make the web page accessible, the audio or video longer than 3 seconds must have controllable elements for the user so that they can start, pause, and stop the media as and when needed to understand it fully.
 Volume control is also a vital component that should be provided.
 A mechanism for recognizing abbreviations and other specific definitions of important text or jargon used online must be made available to those without easy access to such information.

 Assistive Technologies are used to cater to the requirements of people with different impairments like hearing, visual, mobility, and learning impairment.
 An assistive technology supports differently-abled people in interpreting or viewing a webpage.

-It is worth remarking that the WCAG are intended to provide general guidance on achieving web accessibility.
-The guidelines themselves recognise that real-world implementation strategy will vary according to the instances.
+It is worth remarking that the WCAG is intended to provide general guidance on achieving web accessibility.
+The guidelines themselves recognize that real-world implementation strategies will vary according to the instances.
 The WCAG working group presents guidance documents such as adequate techniques known to meet the success criteria and be accessibility supported and known failures that are procedures which are identified to fail success criteria.

 WCAG 2 Levels